vishnuv4/embedded-resources/README.md

 # Embedded Resources

 The aim of this repository is to collect all the cool stuff I've come across on the internet related to embedded systems.
-I like reading and I like embedded systems, so it makes sense that I would keep a repository of reading material related to embedded systems.
+I like reading and I like embedded systems, so it makes sense that I would maintain a repository of reading material related to embedded systems.

 ## Roadmaps/Compilations: